|

 procedure with the same name.
 A massage facelift is essentially

-a focused neck, scalp, and face massage.
+a focused neck, scalp, and facial massage.
 The emphasis here is

 to help relax and tone the skin and underlying tissues, as the